akrzemi1/papers/constexpr_bool_conv_r1.md

    *contextually converted constant expressiosn of type `bool`* is used; e.g., only in `static_assert` and `if constexpr`.
 2. Allow conversion to `bool` only from a subset of types implicitly convertible to `bool`, e.g., only integral and scoped enumeration types.

+In fact, relaxing only `static_assert` and `if constexpr`, only for integral and scoped enumeration types solves all issues that have been reported by users that we are aware of.

 We request guidance from EWG on which approach to adopt.